MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Results

 \subsection{Inference of optimal ensemble}

-Building on these insights, instead of borrowing from the reference structure, we inferred the best sequence-specific soft constraints ($\lambda_i$ parameters) using our model.
-This resulted in substantially improved agreement with experimental data (blue line in Fig.~\ref{fig:redmond}b), as expected given that the experimental data are used to infer the soft constraints.
+Before turning to the full inference of the per-nucleotide soft constraints, we verified with a simple controlled experiment, reported in the SI Appendix ("\nameref{si:heterogeneity}", Supplementary Figs. \siref{fig:fig2b_HCV_IRES},\siref{fig:fig2b_tetrahymena_ribozyme},\siref{fig:fig2b_V_chol_gly_riboswitch},\siref{fig:fig2b_hc16}), that a proper balance between reference structural information and ensemble heterogeneity is needed to reproduce chemical-probing data: applying a uniform reference-derived soft constraint of increasing magnitude reveals a ``sweet spot'' where the model partially incorporates the reference while preserving the conformational diversity captured by the experiment, beyond which performance degrades.
+Building on this insight, instead of borrowing from the reference structure, we inferred the best sequence-specific soft constraints ($\lambda_i$ parameters) using our model.
+This resulted in substantially improved agreement with experimental data (blue line in Figs. \siref{fig:fig2b_HCV_IRES}--\siref{fig:fig2b_hc16}), as expected given that the experimental data are used to infer the soft constraints.

-To validate our model independently, we computed the Frobenius distance between the reference structure and base-pairing probability matrices obtained by the baseline ViennaRNA MFE, Vienna BPP, and those optimally guided by the reference structure (Fig.~\ref{fig:redmond}c).
-Our model achieves comparable accuracy for some systems and clear improvements for others (Figs. S1--S3 in SI Appendix).
-Remarkably, our inference performs strongly even against ensembles obtained using uniform soft constraints that are reference-informed (red star on the red curve in Fig.~\ref{fig:redmond}b) yet our model does this without knowledge of the underlying experimental structure.
-This performance is likely due to our model fitting each nucleotide's soft constraint ($\lambda_i$) individually, whereas the reference-informed approach applies a uniform constraint to all paired positions.
-Arc plots (Fig.~\ref{fig:arcplot}) illustrate how this MERGE-RNA's individualized fitting preserves ensemble diversity (blue) while recapitulating the reference structure (red) more accurately than the standard thermodynamic ensemble (green).
+To validate our model independently, we computed the Frobenius distance between the reference structure and base-pairing probability matrices obtained by the baseline ViennaRNA MFE, Vienna BPP, and by standard pseudo-free energy approach as in Ref. \cite{deiganAccurateSHAPEdirectedRNA2009} (Fig.~\ref{fig:redmond}b).
+To test robustness with respect to the choice of thermodynamic baseline, we repeated the analysis using both the standard Turner2004 \cite{mathewsIncorporatingChemicalModification2004}, and the Andronescu2007 parameters \cite{andronescuEfficientParameterEstimation2007}.
+Our model achieves comparable accuracy for some systems and clear improvements for others (Figs. \siref{fig:fig2_tetrahymena_ribozyme}--\siref{fig:fig2_hc16}, in SI Appendix).
+Arc plots (Fig.~\ref{fig:arcplot}) illustrate how MERGE-RNA's individualized fitting preserves ensemble diversity (blue) while recapitulating the reference structure (red) more accurately than the standard thermodynamic ensemble (green).
 Similar improvements were observed across all tested RNA systems, confirming the broad applicability of our approach.